richardlau/adoptium.infrastructurewiki/Ansible-AWX.md

 ## Schedules

 Schedules are used within AWX to run particular jobs or tasks on a recurring basis.
+The existing scheduled jobs are used to automate clean-up tasks, and perform a daily automated synchronisation of the ansible inventory ([Link](https://awx2.adoptopenjdk.net/#/inventories/inventory/2/inventory_sources/edit/9/schedules/6?inventory_search=page_size:20;order_by:name&schedule_search=page_size:20;order_by:name)).

 # Vendor_Files